lvcabral/carabiner/README.md

 - Changing the transparency of the floating window
 - Adding a border to the window
 - Create a list of streaming devices to connect and control
+- Configure the path to the ADB executable
 - Overlay a picture to check "design vs app screen" for pixel perfect UI

 ### Future Improvements